abbinenisaikiran65-rgb/weathermodelling/README.md

+## Weather Modeling Project

+Forked and implemented by: Saikiran Abbineni
+University: GITAM University, Hyderabad

-1. mplement weather modeling* using the quadratic solution in stages: hard-coding variables keyboard input, read from a file, for a single set of input, multiple sets of inputs.
+1. implement weather modeling* using the quadratic solution in stages: hard-coding variables keyboard input, read from a file, for a single set of input, multiple sets of inputs.
       a. save all versions, debug, fix problems, create a GitHub account